-The application program is executed by way of the universal sequence controller.
-The Audio Analyzer UPL is switched to automatic sequence control using the F3 key (on the external keyboard).
+The application program is executed by the automatic sequence control.
+The audio analyzer is switched to automatic sequence control using the F3 key (on the external keyboard).

-The logging function must be off; this is the case when "logging off" is displayed at the bottom right of the screen.
-With the logging function on, all commands entered in the manual mode would be appended to the program and use up memory.
-The logging mode is switched on and off using the F2 key on the external keyboard.
+The logging function is switched off; check set "logging off" is displayed at the bottom right of the screen; toggle logging on and off with F2.
+With the logging function on, all commands entered in the manual mode would be appended to the program and so use up memory.

-The application programs must be called from path C:\3GPP in order to find all the required program routines and setups.
+The application programs are called from path C:\PHONETST in order to find all the required program routines and setups.
 The path can be changed in any of the following ways:

-- in the manual mode with the "Working Dir" command in the FILE panel - by calling one of the setups required for measurements on mobile phone - in the automatic sequence control mode with the BASIC command UPL OUT "MMEM:CDIR 'C:\3GPP" - under BASIC with the SHELL command by entering CD\3GPP and pressing EXIT - at DOS level by entering CD\3GPP
+- in the manual mode with the "Working Dir" command in the FILE panel - · by calling one of the setups required for measurements on the mobile - in the automatic sequence control mode with the BASIC command line UPL OUT "MMEM:CDIR 'C:\PHONETST" - under BASIC with the SHELL command by entering CD\PHONETST and pressing ENTER - at DOS level by entering CD\PHONETST.

-Program floppy 1 contains the BASIC program 3GPP_TST.BAS for measurements on GSM and WCDMA mobile phones.
-It is loaded and started by entering the following:
+Program floppy 1 contains the BASIC program GSM\TST.BAS for measurements on GSM mobiles.
+It is loaded and started by entering:

-- · LOAD"3GPP_TST" - RUN
+- LOAD"GSM\TST" - RUN